comp110-lytle/comp110/site/resources/tutoring-practice/week11.md

 ### Recursion

 ##### Conceptual:
-1. There are two essential components of a recursive function, what are them (Hint: Phrase that ends with `case`)?
+1. There are two essential components of a recursive function, what are they (Hint: Phrase that ends with `case`)?

 2. (Continue on Q1) Explain the importance of each of these two cases.